cisagov/ScubaGear/PowerShell/ScubaGear/baselines/aad.md

 1. Perform the steps below for each highly privileged role.
 We reference the Global Administrator role as an example.

 2. Create a list of all the users assigned to the **Global Administrator** role.
 Include users that are assigned directly to the role and users assigned via group membership.
-If you have Azure AD PIM, include both the **Eligible assignments** and **Active assignments**.
+If you have Microsoft Entra PIM, include both the **Eligible assignments** and **Active assignments**.
 If any of the groups assigned to Global Administrator are enrolled in PIM for Groups, also include group members from the PIM for Groups portal **Eligible** assignments.

 3. For each highly privileged user in the list, execute the Powershell code below but replace the `username@somedomain.com` with the principal name of the user who is specific to your environment.
-You can get the data value from the **Principal name** field displayed in the Azure AD portal.
+You can get the data value from the **Principal name** field displayed in the Microsoft Entra portal.

     ```
     Connect-MgGraph
     Get-MgBetaUser -Filter "userPrincipalName eq 'username@somedomain.com'" | FL
     ```

 6. Review the output field named **OnPremisesImmutableId**.
 If this field contains a data value, it means that the  user is not cloud-only.
-If the user is not cloud-only, create a cloud-only account for that user, assign the user to their respective roles and then remove the account that is not cloud-only from Azure AD.
+If the user is not cloud-only, create a cloud-only account for that user, assign the user to their respective roles and then remove the account that is not cloud-only from Microsoft Entra.

 #### MS.ENTRAID.7.4v1 Instructions

-1. In **Azure Active Directory** select **Roles and administrators**.
+1. In **Microsoft Entra admin center**  select **Roles and administrators**.
 Perform the steps below for each highly privileged role.
 We reference the Global Administrator role as an example.

 2. Select the **Global administrator role.**

 3. Under **Manage**, select **Assignments** and click the **Active assignments** tab.

 4. Verify there are no users or groups with a value of **Permanent** in the **End time** column.
-If there are any, recreate those assignments to have an expiration date using Azure AD PIM or an alternative PAM system.
+If there are any, recreate those assignments to have an expiration date using Microsoft Entra PIM or an alternative PAM system.
 If a group is identified and it is enrolled in PIM for Groups, see the exception cases below for details.

 Exception cases:
 - Emergency access accounts that require perpetual active assignment.